Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 We understand your child may be unsure at first and even months down the track it still may not be their favourite thing to do, but when their health is compromised, it's worth it!

-Snotty Boss collection cup and nozzles are completely waterproof.
+Snotty Boss collection cup is completely waterproof.
 Twist off from the base unit and wash under hot water.

-The internal motor can also be flushed, if snot has gotten inside the device.
+The internal motor can also be flushed occasionally, if snot has gotten inside the device.
 Standing the unit upright will avoid collected snot leaking through to the motor in most instances.

 Please DO NOT UNSCREW the light blue piece to flush internally.
 Please WATCH THE VIDEO below to see the full cleaning demonstration.